containers/podman/docs/source/markdown/podman-farm-create.1.md

 **podman farm create** [*options*] *name* [*connections*]

 ## DESCRIPTION
-Create a new farm with connections that podman knows about which were added via the *podman system connection add* command.
+Create a new farm with connections that Podman knows about which were added via the *podman system connection add* command.

 An empty farm can be created without adding any connections to it.
 Add or remove